eForms Logo

 5. Appearing in Court

-If the eviction is for non-payment of rent (only), the tenant has the option to reinstate their lease if they pay all back rent, penalties, court costs (for the landlord), and attorney’s fees prior to the Judgment being signed.[20]
+If the eviction is for non-payment of rent (only), the tenant can reinstate their lease if they pay all back rent, penalties, court costs (for the landlord), and attorney’s fees before the Judgment is signed.[20]

 If the Judgment is signed and the landlord wins their case, the tenant will have 5 days to remove themselves from the property.